smf-steve/mips_subroutine/mips_subroutine.md

              - float[n]:  an array of single precision real numbers
              - double[n]: an array of double precision real numbers (where n is a number)

+      -a {instructions} : execute the instruction after the subroutine

+      -b {instructions} : execute the instruction before the subroutine

       -r reg_list: dump the registers in the reg_list